polar-app/polar-app/_docs/ank-sync-for-spaced-repetition.md

 a new deck was created per document.
 Not many users liked this and we removed it in 1.8.0.
 Technically it's still supported but needs to be re-enabled.

+## Sub-decks

+We now support sub-decks and these can be done with ```deck:compsci/linux``` for example with a forward slash building the sub-deck hierarchy.

+We replace it with the internal Anki ```::``` but in Polar we want to keep hierarchies represented by a forward slash.

 # Card Types

 Both cloze deletion and front/back card types are supported.